Improving Brain Tumour Care surveys share your experiences and help create change

 Back to the top

-Meningiomas are normally treated according to their grade, but their location, size, and the symptoms you’re having will also affect which treatment you’re offered.
+Meningiomas are normally treated according to their grade.
+But their location, size, and the symptoms you’re having will also affect which treatment you’re offered.

 People who are diagnosed with a grade 1 meningioma are often put on active monitoring treatment (also known as ‘watch and wait’), with surgery and radiotherapy offered at a later date, if needed.